 - For example, the future contract of sale and any other documents related to the intention to sell the land are also subject to the obligation to be notified on the official board and approved by the council.

-Tip: To ensure the validity of the purchase contract, we recommend attending the council meeting to ensure that everything has been done properly.
+Tip: To ensure the validity of the purchase agreement, we recommend attending the council meeting to ensure that everything was done properly.

 Land easements can be a real pain